EthicalSource/contributor_covenant/version/1/3/0/code_of_conduct.md

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery
+a.
+The use of sexualized language or imagery <br />
-* Personal attacks
+b.
+Personal attacks <br />
-* Trolling or insulting/derogatory comments
+c.
+Trolling or insulting/derogatory comments <br />
-* Public or private harassment
+d.
+Public or private harassment <br />
-* Publishing other's private information, such as physical or electronic addresses, without explicit permission
+e.
+Publishing other's private information, such as physical or electronic addresses, without explicit permission <br />
-* Other unethical or unprofessional conduct
+f.
+Other unethical or unprofessional conduct <br />

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions